molily/molily.de/_posts/2020-11-21-testing-angular.md

 2. A test execution engine.
 3. A reporting engine that outputs test results in different formats.

-If you are new to Jasmine, I recommend reading the [official Jasmine tutorial](https://jasmine.github.io/tutorials/your_first_suite).
+If you are new to Jasmine, it is recommended to read the [official Jasmine tutorial](https://jasmine.github.io/tutorials/your_first_suite).
 This guide provides a short introduction to Jasmine, exploring the basic structure and terminology that will be used throughout this guide.

 ### Creating a test suite

-In terms of Jasmine, a test consists of one or more **suites**_**.
+In terms of Jasmine, a test consists of one or more **suites**.
 A suite is declared with a `describe` block:

 ```typescript
 describe('Suite description', () => {